walvekarvarun/tripper-insightdataeng/data-processing/README.md

 caldistancedf : get both the joined bnb and yelp data into appropriate format and calculate distances between each using haversine function

-get_all_categories : map categories to businesss_id
+get_all_categories : map categories to businesss_id and get categories dataframe

+pushtopostgres :
+1. bnbdataframe
+2. yelpdataframe
+3. ditancedataframe
+4. yelpcategory